-Had my latest annual blood test & the news is still great - PSA under 0.01
+Had my latest annual blood test and the news is still great - PSA under 0.01

-Nothing else to report, all is well & working as it should.
+Nothing else to report, all is well and working as it should.

-Had my annual blood test last week & no change from last year - PSA still under 0.01 - undetectable.
+Had my annual blood test last week and no change from last year - PSA still under 0.01 - undetectable.

 Everything else is fine too, no side effects or issues of any kind.